-Currently, there is no formal educator, no accountant, and no environmental educator on the board......only parents.
+Currently, there is no formal educator, and no accountant on the board.
 Keep in mind that these are the folks in charge of governing the school.
 I don't doubt that passionate parents are great but I've also experienced passionate people trying to run a business without the business skills and the end up struggling as well.
 That's why I wrote the charter to include both passionate parents AND professionals working together.

 This is not the official school website but rather an informative page for parents, business, and community members.
 I am no longer affiliated with GreenWood Charter School.

 Environmental education and stewardship is so important in today's world.
 That is why I chose to make it one of the focus points of the school.

 I heard that GreenWood has hired an environmental teacher who used to work at the Ogden Nature Center and is supposed to be really great!
 That's good news.

 I am disappointed that they took the school website from a GREEN hosting site that buys wind power and minimizes their carbon footprint while providing a great service (Greengeeks).... to a hosting site who you can always count on to be promiscuous and a little over-the-line in their advertising....you guessed it (GoDaddy).
 If you've ever seen a GoDaddy commercial - you know what I'm talking about.